 Bursitis will not respond to massage and may become worse following treatment.
 Inject a corticosteroid and local anaesthetic into a fluid-filled bursa.

 Hamstring origin tendonitis (tendinopathy)

 Hamstring tendinitis is inflammation of the hamstring tendon as it attaches to the ischial tuberosity at the top of the back of the thigh.
-This hamstring injury can be linked to overuse or a tear of the hamstring tendon which hasn’t properly healed.
-Pain may come on gradually, especially after activity, and stretching the hamstrings is likely to be painful.
+Tendonitis or tendinopathy may be from overuse or a tendon tear which hasn’t properly healed.

 Symptoms of hamstring origin tendonitis

 - Pain and tenderness at the ischial tuberosity just under the buttocks